 Unexpected expenditures and accounting adjustments – like those arising from environmental obligations – can dramatically impact capital budgeting and future earnings.
 Companies have found that practices vary widely across sectors and both engineering and accounting expertise are critical in assessing environmental obligations.

-Did you miss our Mergers & Acquisitions webcast on Tuesday, May 20th?
-If so, you still have an opportunity to view the webcast and earn CPE credit through our on-demand version.
-This webcast features Beth Paul, PwC Strategic Thought Leader, Ravi Rao, National Office SEC Services Partner, and Dimitri Drone and Matt Sabatini, both Partners in our Transaction Services group.
-It covers accounting, financial reporting and valuation considerations in connection with the acquisition of a business.
+Our Mergers & Acquisitions webcast originally held on Tuesday, May 20th covers accounting, financial reporting and valuation considerations in connection with the acquisition of a business.
+The webcast features Beth Paul, PwC Strategic Thought Leader, Ravi Rao, National Office SEC Services Partner, and Dimitri Drone and Matt Sabatini, both Partners in our Transaction Services group.
+Watch a replay or participate in the on demand (CPE-eligible) version of this webcast.

 This issue of IFRS news looks at (1) IASB’s discussion paper on accounting for macro hedging, (2) integrated reporting, (3) IFRS in the US, (4) foreign exchange - a moving target, (5) revenue standard expected in second half of May, (6) IASB’s research programme, (7) leasing deliberations, and (8) Q&As: perpetual debt.